CSCfi/rems/docs/configuration.md

 ## Shopping cart

 REMS has a shopping cart feature which allows bundling multiple resources into single application.
-Shopping cart is enabled by default, and it can be enabled or disabled using the `:shopping-cart` key in your `config.edn`.
+Shopping cart is enabled by default, and it can be enabled or disabled using the `:enable-cart` key in your `config.edn`.
 See [config-defaults.edn](https://github.com/CSCfi/rems/blob/master/resources/config-defaults.edn) for details.